RD-1997/Movie-Comparison-Dashboard/README.md

 # Movie Comparison Dashboard

-A movie comparison dashboard made in R for the course "Data Processing" of the Big Data minor
+A movie comparison dashboard made in R for the course "Data Storage & Processing" of the Big Data minor